To see a short introduction to each of our counsellors, please select their picture.

 I am a qualified counsellor with a Level 4 Diploma in Therapeutic Counselling.
 I work within the Ethical Framework of the British Association for Counselling and Psychotherapy (BACP).
 My approach is integrative and person-centred, meaning I place you at the heart of our work together.
 I offer a warm, compassionate, and non-judgemental space where you can safely explore your thoughts, feelings, and experiences.
 I will walk alongside you on your journey, supporting you to find your own way forward.I have experience of working with a wide range of issues including anxiety, eating disorders, addiction, trauma, parenting challenges, pregnancy, depression, low self-esteem, neurodiversity, relationship issues, chronic health conditions, and gender dysphoria.
 I am passionate about supporting LGBTQ+ clients and creating an affirming space where all identities and experiences are respected and valued.
 Alongside my counselling practice, I have a deep interest in the connection between mind and body.
 I am also a qualified yoga teacher, with a personal passion for meditation, movement, and nutrition as tools to support emotional and physical wellbeing.

-I am bilingual and can offer therapy sessions in English and Nepali.
+As a bilingual therapist, I offer sessions in both English and Nepali.

 Hello, my name is Saindhavi and I am an integrative psychotherapist with a Master’s qualification in Integrative Counselling and Psychotherapy from the University of Derby and an undergraduate degree in Psychology from MOP Vaishnav College for Women in Chennai (India).
 As a member of the British Association for Counselling and Psychotherapy (BACP), I am extremely ardent about upholding their fundamental principles and core values, such as respecting human rights, protecting the safety of clients and striving to update my competency in terms of inclusivity and equality.
 The primary modalities I work with are attachment theory, cognitive behavioural therapy and person centred therapy.